DoNOF/DoNOF-Documentation/docs/input.rst

                       = 16     (DEFAULT)

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-ION
  Options for the Occupation (GAMMA) Optimization Program
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ..........
 USENAG              Use NAG Library Routine: DUMCGG
                       = T      (DEFAULT)
-                      = F      use instead a LBFGS method ION
+                      = F      use instead a LBFGS method (see note in "Additional notes" section)

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
- Options for the Orbital Optimization Program (ID Method)
+ Options for the Orbital Optimization Program (ID Method) For more info see [2, i.e. JCC 2009]
+ For computational details see section X in [1]
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ..........
 NOPTORB             Number of the optimized orbitals